LibreOffice/core/svx/README.md

 - `xoutdev`

-    this is where a lot of wht work would happen to move to the canvas. (what does that mean?)
+    this is where a lot of the work would happen to move to the canvas. (what does that mean?)

 - `svdraw`